 In part, that’s because we aren’t very good at identifying the gaps in our knowledge.
 In other words, you don’t know what you don’t know and asking good questions can shed some light on the areas where we are most ignorant.

-What’s more, asking your colleagues better questions in team meetings and one-to-ones, provides an opportunity to get to know each other better and trust each other more, which has a knock-on effect on employee engagement and work performance.
+What’s more, asking your colleagues better questions in team meetings and one-to-ones, provides an opportunity to get to know each other better and trust each other more, which has a knock-on effect on employee engagement and improvements in performance.

 Getting there requires taking small interpersonal risks repeatedly over time, which can feel strange if you’ve been colleagues for a while and have old habits.